-Verizon said the deal will help it lock down fiber for 500 macro-cell sites and 500 small cell sites in the city, and help reduce leasing costs for macros and small cells already connected on WOW!’s network there.
+Verizon says the deal will help it lock down fiber for 500 macro cell sites and 500 small cell sites in the city, and help reduce leasing costs for macros and small cells already connected on WOW!’s network there.
 The transaction is expected to close in the first quarter of next year.

-The purchase agreement also includes an additional $50 million in network investment for WOW! to complete the build-out of its Chicago network in second-half 2018, Verizon added.
+The purchase agreement also includes an additional $50 million in network investment for WOW! to complete the build-out of its Chicago network in second-half 2018, Verizon adds.

-Hans Vestberg, Verizon’s president of Network and Technology, called the purchase “ another example of Verizon’s commitment to invest in multi-use fiber to provide customers with next-generation broadband services, such as smart cities and 5G.”
-The acquisition will also help the carrier “create comprehensive digital solutions for small- and medium-business and enterprise customers,” he added.
+Hans Vestberg, Verizon’s president of Network and Technology, calls the purchase “ another example of Verizon’s commitment to invest in multi-use fiber to provide customers with next-generation broadband services, such as smart cities and 5G.”
+The acquisition will also help the carrier “create comprehensive digital solutions for small- and medium-business and enterprise customers,” he says.